 A graduate of USC’s School of Drama, Jennie started her career as a stand-up comedienne and improv artist.
 She wrote material as half of the female stand-up duo “Frisk and Webb,” and later performed sketch and improvisational comedy in night-clubs and theaters as the only woman in the politically-inspired trio “Rabble Without a Cause.”
 She later worked with a group of women writer/performers to develop original material as part of a deal with Paramount Studios.

-For a number of years Jennie also reviewed theater—most recently for Backstage and on air for KCRW-FM, Southern California’s premier NPR affiliate, as well as plays by women during the Hollywood Fringe Festival.
+For a number of years Jennie also reviewed theater—most notably for Backstage and on air for KCRW-FM, Southern California’s premier NPR affiliate.
 She is the author of articles, essays and criticism appearing in the Los Angeles Times, United Parenting Publications, TheaterMania.com and other publications, and served as the LA correspondent for a NY-based stage trade, TheatreScope.
 She was a guest columnist for an alternative Southern California weekly, and had popular columns in print publications entitled “The Jennie Webb Site” and “Girlfriend’s Guide to the Universe.”

-Since co-founding the LA Female Playwrights Initiative (LA FPI) in 2010, she is an active voice in the gender parity movement.
+Since co-founding the LA Female Playwrights Initiative (LAFPI) in 2010, she has been an active voice in the gender parity movement.

-Jennie has appeared as a guest on public radio programs to discuss local arts events and issues and lectures at the university level.
-Jennie has taught Shakespeare text analysis courses, playwriting classes for children & teens and improvisational comedy with The Harvey Lembeck Professional Comedy Workshop.
-She currently serves as a professional dramaturg and runs dramaturgy workshops for playwrights.
+Jennie often appears as a guest on public radio programs to discuss local arts events and issues, and serves as a guest lecturer at the university level.
+She has taught Shakespeare text analysis courses, playwriting classes for children & teens and improvisational comedy with The Harvey Lembeck Professional Comedy Workshop.
+She currently works as a professional dramaturg and runs workshops for playwrights.